stackbit-projects/magical-iron-e6244/content/pages/index.md

         image_width: fifty
         image_align: left
         image_has_padding: false
-      - title: Why create a NFT hard seltzer line?
+      - title: Where did the hard seltzer idea came from?
         title_align: left
         content: >
           We want to create our unique hard seltzer for the community.
 It also